chevereto/vps/README.md

 ## Common

-The scripts at `common/` will work under any `unix-like` system.
-The only requirements are `curl` and `unzip`.
-For debian-based systems scripts `new.sh` and `get.sh` will fix filesystem permissions for `www-data`.
+* The scripts at `common/` will work under any unix-like system
+* Requires `curl` and `unzip`

 ### New

-The [`new.sh`](common/new.sh) script downloads Chevereto and its dependencies.
-It configures Apache HTTP Web server, MySQL, cron and it prepares Chevereto for [HTTP setup](https://v4-docs.chevereto.com/application/installing/installation.html#http-setup).
+The [`new.sh`](common/new.sh) script downloads Chevereto and configures Apache HTTP Web server, MySQL, cron.
+Its purpose is to prepare Chevereto for [HTTP setup](https://v4-docs.chevereto.com/application/installing/installation.html#http-setup).

 This is intended to brand new installations and it should run after [prepare](#prepare) as it assumes that the system stack is ready.